 The audience is a key element that many people fail to consider.
 When your job is to convey knowledge to someone, you need to understand what that person already knows and develop a sense of the teaching methods likely to work for that person.
-If you’re writing instructions for a customer service representative don’t assume they understand database theory or any of the associated terminology.
+If you’re writing instructions for a customer service representative, do not assume they understand database theory or any of the associated terminology.
 It sounds obvious, but the failure to properly analyze the intended audience is the single largest pitfall facing technical writers.

 Examine the software to determine your user base